Bohaz-111/Lattice-Dynamics---Molecular-Dynamics-simulation-of-vibrations-in-1D-crystal/README.md

-# Lattice-Dynamics — Molecular-Dynamics simulation of vibrations in a 1D crystal
+# Centroid Molecular Dynamics simulation of vibrations in a 1D crystal

-Classical MD code for a 1D optical-phonon chain that computes the vibrational density of states (VDOS) from velocity autocorrelation functions (VACFs).
+Classical and semiclassical MD code for a 1D optical-phonon chain that computes the vibrational density of states (VDOS) from velocity autocorrelation functions (VACFs).
 Dynamics are run in the NVT ensemble using the Bussi–Donadio–Parrinello (CSVR) thermostat.
+The effective potential for centroid molecular dynamics (CMD) is calculated using the method in Feynman and Kleinert's paper on effective classical partition function.

 ## Features
 - 1D chain with periodic boundary conditions; velocity-Verlet integrator.